 So, if you list a metric ton of ‘requirements’ - they’ll be perceived as exact specifications by some, and mere desirables by others.

-This doesn’t just apply to females.
-As it turns out, males can also be discouraged by a steep set of criteria too.
+This doesn’t just apply to women.
+As it turns out, men can also be discouraged by a steep set of criteria too.

 Some candidates may simply be more risk-averse than others.
 The more requirements, the more it seems like a risk to apply.